top of page

 Why Dog Training Methods Matter

-Effective training also helps prevent problem behaviours before they start.
+Training also helps prevent problem behaviours before they start.
 Puppies and young dogs are like sponges - they soak up everything around them.
 Teaching foundation skills early on sets the stage for a lifetime of good habits.

 Training Methods: The Core Principles.

-What makes a training method effective?
 Here are some key principles I follow:

 • Timing: Deliver rewards immediately after the desired behaviour.
 Dogs live in the moment, so timing is everything.